 They can cut through pretty much anything, and it takes a long time – and a lot of abuse – to wear them out.
 Instead of a 10-pack of standard blades, I can now toss in two or three of the Milwaukee AX with carbide teeth blades, and know I’m ready to slice and dice anything that gets in my way.
 And I’ll have peace of mind, knowing I wont be embarrassed by having something stuck between my teeth.
 Milwaukee AX with carbide teeth blades are available in 6”, 9” and 12” versions at the Home Depot.

-Buy the Milwaukee AX with carbide teeth 6” blade for about $19 for a 5-pack:
+Buy the Milwaukee AX with carbide teeth in various lengths and quantities for $19-$35:

 I acknowledge that The Home Depot is partnering with Home Fixated in sponsored content.
 As a part of the sponsorship, Home Fixated is receiving compensation for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are our own words.
 This post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.